Himanshu-holmes/sky-tube/README.md

-# 📹 Welcome To My-Tube
+# 📹 Welcome To Sky-Tube

-MyTube is a modern web-based platform that enables content creators to share their content through various media formats, including videos and tweets effortlessly.
-It's built using the MERN stack and integrates Cloudinary for seamless image and video storage.MyTube ensures a smooth user experience across devices.
+SkyTube is a modern web-based platform that enables content creators to share their content through various media formats, including videos and tweets effortlessly.
+It's built using the MongoDB Go Reactjs stack and integrates Cloudinary for seamless image and video storage.MyTube ensures a smooth user experience across devices.

 ## 🧊 Technologies